learn-co-curriculum/phase-4-password-protection-lab/README.md

    logged in.
 3. A user homepage, which says, "Welcome, ${username}!"

-We're not covering validations in this lab, so don't worry about those.
-(Password validations are hard to get right anyway; it's surprisingly easy to produce rules which decrease password security rather than enhance it.)

 Users should not be able to log in if they enter an incorrect password.

+Note: we're not covering password validations in this lab, so don't worry about those.
+Password validation is hard to get right anyway — it's surprisingly easy to produce rules that decrease password security rather than enhance it.

 ## Instructions

+To complete the lab and get the tests passing, you will need to:

-1. Create a `User` model, and migrations for `users` table with `username` and `password_digest` columns.
-Make sure to use `password_digest`, not `password`, in your migration; and include the `has_secure_password` macro in your model.
+- Create a User model, and migrations for a `users` table with `username` and `password_digest` columns.
+Make sure to use `password_digest`, not `password`, in your migration, and to include the has_secure_password macro in your model.

-2. Create a `UsersController` with a `create` method that responds to a `POST /signup` request.
-It should create a new user; save their hashed password in the database; save the user's ID in the session hash; and return the user object in the JSON response.
+- Create a `UsersController` with a `create` method that responds to a `POST /signup` request.
+It should: create a new user; save their hashed password in the database; save the user's ID in the session hash; and return the user object in the JSON response.

-3. Add a `show` method to your `UsersController` that response to a `GET /me` request.
+- Add a `show` method to your `UsersController` that responds to a `GET /me` request.
 If the user is authenticated, return the user object in the JSON response.

-4. Create a Sessions controller with a `create` action for logging in, and a `destroy` action for logging out.
+- Create a Sessions controller with a `create` action for logging in that responds to a `POST /login` request, and a `destroy` action for logging out that responds to a `DELETE /logout` request.

 Happy coding!